tsommie/laravel-form-processor/README.md

 ### 1.1.2.
 Installation on Lumen and Laravel 5.4 and below.
 #### 1.1.2.1.
 Service Provider

-In your app config, add the `LaravelFacebookSdkServiceProvider` to the providers array.
+In your app config, add the `LaravelFormProcessorServiceProvider` to the providers array.

 ```php
 'providers' => [